-Orchid care isn’t complicated.
-It’s just different from everything else you’ve grown.
+Orchid care is not complicated.
+It is just different from everything else you have grown.

 Most people either water orchids to death trying to be attentive, or abandon them in a corner assuming they’ve given up.
 The truth is somewhere much more manageable: orchids want less from you than you think, but they want it consistently.

-This guide is for Phalaenopsis orchids, the ones with the arching sprays of flat, moth-like flowers you find at the grocery store, the garden center, everywhere.
-Phalaenopsis account for roughly 80% of all orchid sales worldwide, and for good reason: they’re the most forgiving of the orchid world, and they really can bloom again.
-You just need to understand how they think.
+This guide is for Phalaenopsis orchids, the ones with arching sprays of flat, moth-like flowers you find at grocery stores and garden centers.
+They are the most forgiving orchid for everyday indoor plant owners, and they really can bloom again if you get the basics right.

 How Often to Water an Orchid